What is Sensitive Information in Health and Social Care

 Information should be shared responsibly and only when necessary.
 Consent should be obtained wherever possible.

 Sensitive information in health and social care covers a wide range of personal and confidential data.
-It is crucial to handle this information with care to protect individuals’ rights and dignity.
+It is important to handle this information with care to protect individuals’ rights and dignity.

 Adhering to legal requirements and implementing robust protection measures can help in safeguarding this sensitive information.